mdn/content-team-projects/contrib-docs/writing-guidelines/how-to-write/index.md

 A feature or technology that is not marked **experimental** or **deprecated** is said to be on a **standards track**, meaning the feature is part of an active specification or specification process.

+### If the item was implemented in a browser without a flag

+If the item was implemented in one or more release builds of browsers without requiring a preference or a flag, mark the item as **deprecated**, as follows:

+- If the item has any documentation pages describing only that one item (such as {{domxref("RTCPeerConnection.close()")}}), add the [`deprecated_header`](https://github.com/mdn/yari/blob/main/kumascript/macros/Deprecated_Header.ejs) macro to the top of the page and add the {{tag("Deprecated")}} tag to the page's list of tags.
+- On the overview page for the element, interface, or API, find the list of items that includes the item that's been removed from the specification and add the [`deprecated_inline`](https://github.com/mdn/yari/blob/main/kumascript/macros/Deprecated_Inline.ejs) macro after the item's name in that list.
+- Search the informative text of the overview page for that interface, element, etc., for any references to the removed item.
+Add warning boxes in appropriate places with text along the lines of "\[item] has been removed from the specification and is deprecated.
+It may be removed from browsers in the future, so you should not use it.
+See \[link to page] for a new way to do this."
+- Similarly, look for any discussion of the item in the guides and tutorials about the relevant API or technology.
+Add similar warnings.
+- Search MDN Web Docs for references to the removed item, in case there are discussions elsewhere.
+Add similar warning boxes there as well.
+- It's unlikely that these items will be removed from the documentation anytime soon, if ever.
+- Update any relevant entries in the [Browser compatibility data repository](https://github.com/mdn/browser-compat-data) to reflect the deprecation of the item(s) affected.

+Please use common sense with wording of warning messages and other changes to the text suggested in the guidelines above.
+Different items will require different wording and handling of the situation.
+When in doubt, feel free to ask for advice on the [MDN Web Docs chat room](https://chat.mozilla.org/#/room/#mdn:mozilla.org) on [Matrix](https://wiki.mozilla.org/Matrix), or on the [MDN Web Docs discussion forum](https://discourse.mozilla.org/c/mdn).

+## How to communicate a specification conflict

+Sometimes, but rarely, there might be a conflict between different specification versions (usually W3C versus WHATWG).
+For example, one version might have a feature listed as deprecated, while the other doesn't.
+In such cases, consider what the reality is, that is, consider what browsers are actually doing, and write an "important" note to summarize that latest status.
+For example, as of Jan 2019, the [`inputmode`](/en-US/docs/Web/HTML/Global_attributes/inputmode) global attribute has a conflict, which was summarized like so: <!--this warning example for spec conflict does not exist anymore on that page. couldn't find any other examples as well -->

+> **Warning:** Specification conflict: The WHATWG specification lists `inputmode`(https://html.spec.whatwg.org/multipage/interaction.html#attr-inputmode) and modern browsers are working towards supporting it.
+> The [W3C HTML 5.2 spec](https://html.spec.whatwg.org/multipage/index.html#contents), however, no longer lists it (i.e. marks it as obsolete).
+> You should consider the WHATWG definition as correct, until a consensus is reached.